-And the fact being no-one can predict which of their parent’s genes puppies will inherit means you could have a high shedding dog.
+And the fact being no one can predict which of their parent’s genes puppies will inherit means you could have a high-shedding dog.
 If allergies are a real problem for potential parents of one of the puppies, this needs consideration.

 Both dogs have very dark brown eyes and floppy ears.

 The idea behind mixing dog breeds is for the offspring to inherit the parents’ most desirable features and personalities.
-A Cavalier King Charles Spaniel is well known for its playful, affectionate nature, whereas the Poodle is renowned for its intelligence and low-shedding coat.
+A Cavalier King Charles Spaniel is well known for his playful, affectionate nature, whereas the Poodle is renowned for its intelligence and low-shedding coat.

-The Cavapoo can be two distinct sizes, depending on which size Poodle is in the mix.
+The Cavapoo can be two distinct sizes, depending on which size Poodle parent is in the mix.
 The smaller of the two can be too fragile to be in a home with very young children, and even the larger version is still a little dog, so care needs to be taken to protect them from injury.

 - The Cavapoo can live just about anywhere, apartment or a home in the country.

-- This little crossbreed is friendly to other animals and doesn’t have much if any, prey drive.
+- This little crossbreed is friendly to other animals and doesn’t have much, if any, prey drive.

 Knowing the Cavapoo suffers from separation anxiety, you can begin helping them get over it from day one of taking your puppy home.

-It’s difficult to predict which personality your puppy will inherit, the Bichon, or the Cavalier.
+It’s difficult to predict which personality your puppy will inherit, the Bichon or the Cavalier.
 But it’s fair to say there’s a good chance they will inherit the prevalent traits from both parents.